OlivierLD/raspberry-coffee/http-client-paradigm/src/main/python-skeletons/tcp-chat/README.md

 This presents a multi-threaded server, and the corresponding client (several instances can be spawned, lucky us!).

-It is implemented only the basic features of a chat server.
+It is implementing only the basic features of a chat server.
-You need the clients and the server to be on a network when they can see each other, obviously.
+You need the clients and the server to be on a network where they can see each other, obviously.

 ### Get Started
 From one terminal, from one machine, start the chat server: